Chart Color Schemes

 Preston - West features high concentrations of group households, with a higher-than-average median household size

-Family households compose 66.6% of all households, including 32.2% couples with children, 22.8% couples without children, and 10.1% single parent families.
-Non-family households account for 33.4%, with lone person households at 26.4% and group households comprising 7.0%.
-The median household size is 2.5 people, which exceeds the Greater Melbourne average of 2.4.
+Family households comprise 66.6% of all households, including 32.2% couples with children, 22.8% couples without children, and 10.1% single parent families.
+Non-family households account for the remaining 33.4%, with lone person households at 26.4% and group households comprising 7.0%.
+The median household size is 2.5 people, which is larger than the Greater Melbourne average of 2.4 people.

 Frequently Asked Questions - Households